rasemanb/Tech-Stock-Analysis/README.md

 maximize gains was Microsoft, since they not only make computers, tablets, and gaming consoles, they also sell phones on their website like Apple (Galaxy S21).
-Although Microsoft had the largest increase in adjusted close price throughout the 5 year span, Apple had almost double the average profit than Microsoft.
+Although Microsoft had the largest increase in adjusted close price throughout the 5 year span, Apple had almost double the average revenue than Microsoft.
 Using an ANOA test, we tested whether Apple had the most potential to maximize profits and found that the pvalue was less than our 0.05 significance level, so we accepted our original hypothesis.
-Based on the same ANOA test and our Profit Over Time analysis, we would recommend investing in Apple to our client.
-In addition to investing in Apple, we would also recommend investing in Nvidia based off of the Average Percent Profit Change analysis.
-Something to note would be that although Nvidia had the highest percent profit change, the stock also had the most volatile price spread over the last 5 years.
+Based on the same ANOA test and our Revenue Over Time analysis, we would recommend investing in Apple to our client.
+In addition to investing in Apple, we would also recommend investing in Nvidia based off of the Average Percent Revenue Change analysis.
+Something to note would be that although Nvidia had the highest percent revenue change, the stock also had the most volatile price spread over the last 5 years.
 Apple and Google were the most resilient stocks when it came to price spread and being effected by outside factors (COVID-19).